Skip to main content

 The idea of mediation is to help reduce tension, anger and misunderstandings between parties.
 This can be especially important where there are children because whatever you may feel about each other, you are going to need to get on as parents for the wellbeing of the children.
 Mediation is designed to encourage co-operation between parties and to prevent disputes intensifying.

-Refer to our ‘Alternative to Court’ facts sheet, which will give you more information about mediation.
-Find it here.
+Refer to our Alternatives to Court factsheet, which will give you more information about mediation.

 The phrase “common law wife/husband” is commonly heard but there is actually no such thing as a common law marriage.
 This sometimes catches people out when they have been living together and the relationship breaks down as they often assume that they have the same rights and entitlements to property and finances as a married couple, but they do not.